karkhaz/tuscan/README.md

 the only toolchain is `vanilla`, which builds Arch Linux packages using the default compiler and standard libraries.

+Post-processing the data from a build:

+    ./tuscan.py post

+The resulting JSON files are dumped in the `post/TOOLCHAIN` directory, one file per package.
+The schema for the resulting JSON file is described by the `post_processed_schema` structure in `tuscan/schemata.py`.

 Structure / Contributing
 ------------------------